Practical Shooting is a fun, fast form of shooting where a balance of speed and accuracy is required against paper and reactive targets.

 Section 1 shotguns can only be handled by Section 1 certificate holders.

-Practical Shotgun operates on the third Sunday of every month.
+Practical Shotgun operates on the first Sunday of every month.

 For all things Practical, contact Richard at email@example.com